cameroncourtney/cameroncourtney/README.md

 my partner and I begin, we can start to fill in the gaps.
 This is just a starting point I have created to help us get a better understanding of the assignemnt.

+NOTE: The original project was completed.
+It is not public because it was a school assignment.